NOTE: Use the information for the Notes-Bibliography style

-The Chicago Manual of Style is often used to document sources for papers and assignments in the Humanities (e.g., history, fine arts, and political science).
+The Chicago Manual of Style is often used to document sources for papers and assignments in the Humanities (e.g., history, fine arts, philosophy, and political science).
 Check with your instructor to find out which citation style you should use for an assignment.

 This guide is based on the 17th edition of The Chicago Manual of Style (published in 2017).
 It provides selected citation examples for commonly used sources in the of notes/bibliography style.
 For more detailed information, consult the full style manual available at the TRU Library.

 Here are three different ways you can present information you have found in your research to consciously avoid plagiarizing.